OpenVidu/openvidu/README.md

  - Run this Docker container

    ```
-   docker run -p 8443:8443 -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.security=false openvidu/openvidu-plainjs-demo
+   docker run -p 5000:5000 -p 4040:4040 -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.security=false openvidu/openvidu-plainjs-demo
    ```

- - Go to [`https://localhost:8443`](https://localhost:8443) and accept the self-signed certificate to enjoy your app.
-You should mute your speakers to avoid disruptive audio feedback.
+ - Wait until you see a public URL ended with _ngrok.io_.
+You can share this URL with anyone you want to tests the app over the Internet!

 ----------